 A-3.1.1 Reagents

-A-3.1.1.1 Standard sodium hydroxide solution — 0.1 N.
+A-3.1.1.1 Standard sodium hydroxide solution — 0.1 N

-A-3.1.1.2 Methyl purple indicator Solution — 0.2 percent in distilled water.
+A-3.1.1.2 Methyl purple indicator Solution — 0.2 percent in distilled water

 A-3.1.2 Procedure

 Weigh accurately 10 g sample of the phenol sulphonic acid, transfer it to a one litre volumetric flask, and dilute to one litre with distilled water.
 Aliquots of this solution are used for determining total free acid and free sulphuric acid.
 Dilute a 50 ml aliquot to 100 ml in a 500 ml Erlenmeyer flask.
 Titrate with 0.1 N sodium hydroxide solution using 5 to 10 drops of methyl red or preferably the mixed indicator of methyl purple (0.2 percent methylene blue + 0.2 percent methyl red in alcohol) for end point detection.